Seatearth

-Seatearth is a British coal mining term, which is used in the geological literature.
+Seatearth is a British coal mining term that is used in the geological literature.
 As noted by Jackson, a seatearth is the layer of sedimentary rock underlying a coal seam.
 Seatearths have also been called seat earth, "seat rock", or "seat stone" in the geologic literature.
-Depending on its physical characteristics, a number of different names, such as underclay, fireclay, flint clay, and ganister can be applied to a specific seatearth.
+Depending on its physical characteristics, a number of different names, such as underclay, fireclay, flint clay, and ganister, can be applied to a specific seatearth.